marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 \*  = Required

 <!--
+## Asynchronous
+- Lecture on reading material
 - Watch video from Eve and discuss
+## Synchronous
+- (no discussion to leave room for breakout groups)
 - Breakout groups on culture, caregiving, and conversation
-- Synthesize top questions together; link to motivations -->
+- Synthesize top questions together; link to motivations
+- Remind about one-on-ones with Marisa
+-->

 #### Assignments due